 - 2 October 2021 Flowers of the Mind 3.
 Asvina (week 1) 2021 – Wallace Stevens.
 COVID zero fanatics.
 The Novel is dead.
 Saint Galgano.
 Louise Glück.
 How democracies die.
 Solzhenitsyn.

 - 25 September 2021, Flowers of the Mind 2.
 Ochpaniztli (week 4) 2021 – Emily Dickinson, Vaclav Havel, Revolution in Military Affairs, the fall of the Anglo-American Ascendancy, Vale Angelo Codevilla, Boris Pasternak

 - 19 September 2021 Flowers of the Mind 1. (zari, week III, 2021) – Michael Oakeshott, Marina Tsvetaeva, Elena Shvarts, Russian Ark, St Petersburg

 Through 2021 I kept a reading journal, including of my poetry, podcast, film, TV, history and other reading.

 I will enter a summary of the year’s reading in here.
 To be updated.

-From March 2020 I will keep a weblog of my reading – completing books, not the daily drip of posts, news and commentary… I will review each book in three sentences or less.
+From March to December 2020 I kept fitfully a weblog of my reading – completing books, not the daily drip of posts, news and commentary… I reviewed each book in three sentences or less.